Authentication of Documents as Mandated by the Government

 Oregon: Birth/death certificate, marriage, or dissolution of marriage certificate should be obtained from the Oregon Center for Health Statistics.
 County records are not appropriate.

 Pennsylvania: General state rules apply.
-Due to COVID-19, the current process time is up to 5 weeks.
+Due to post-pandemic delays, the current process time is up to 6 weeks.
+RUSH is now available.

 Puerto Rico: Documents must be less than 2 years old.